French watchdog AMF to examine LVMH stake in Hermes

-PARIS The French markets watchdog AMF's sanctions committee will examine whether to impose sanctions on luxury company LVMH (LVMH.PA) for its stake-building in rival Hermes (HRMS.PA) in early 2013, the AMF's head told BFM Business radio on Monday.
+PARIS Oct 1 The French markets watchdog AMF's sanctions committee will examine whether to impose sanctions on luxury company LVMH for its stake-building in rival Hermes in early 2013, the AMF's head told BFM Business radio on Monday.

 "(The case) will be examined by our sanctions committee, I believe, in the first few months of 2013," Gerard Rameix said.